NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Rusting Carapace.md

 **Frequency** once per day

-**Effect** Feathery antennae extend from between the segments of the rusting hide and brush against a nearby metal creature, non-magical metal hazard, or non-magical metal item of up to 1 Bulk, with the effects of [[Spells/Rusting Grasp|Rusting Grasp]] DC 24 Fortitude check.
+**Effect** Feathery antennae extend from between the segments of the rusting hide and brush against a nearby metal creature, non-magical metal hazard, or non-magical metal item of up to 1 Bulk, with the effects of [[Rusting Grasp|Rusting Grasp]] DC 24 Fortitude check.

 * * *